August 18 2017 0Comment

 5 Steps to Protecting Your Roof

-In maintaining our commitment to quality, Advanced Roofing Inc. would like to remind commercial building owners and property managers to prepare your roofing systems now to help protect your building from leaks and major damage that can cause you stress, time, and money.
+In maintaining our commitment to quality, Advanced Roofing Inc. would like to remind commercial building owners and property managers to prepare their roofing systems now to help protect your building from leaks and major damage that can cause you stress, time, and money.

 1. The first step in protecting your building from leaks and storm damage is to perform a roof inspection to fix any issues like damage to the membrane, flashings, or drainage system.